mediamonks/pota/README.md

 ## Contributing

-We appreciate other great minds working Porter and making it better for all.
-See CONTRIBUTING.md for more information on how to get started.
+We appreciate other great minds working Pota and making it better for all.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to get started.